CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public serializeUser (\User $user)
 ```

-Serializes a user to be used by the token authenticator
+Serializes a user to be used by the token authenticator.